 #2 - Asus AC3100

 By far one of the most popular parental control routers for parents across the US, Asus is a powerful, super-fast router control that can handle up to 8 devices with a solid and reliable internet connection speed.
 Integrated into the router, you’ll find the AiProtection software.

-This is Asus’s parental router control software where you can easily choose from a number of pre-set profiles and settings, access a range of filters, or customize your own settings entirely.
+This is Asus’s parental router control software, where you can easily choose from several pre-set profiles and settings, access a range of filters, or customize your own settings entirely.

 #3 - Router Limits Mini

 If you’re looking for an affordable solution without having to fork out for a new router control altogether, you can always try your hand at the Routers Limit Mini.
-This is a simple device that plugs into your existing router to provide you with a range of parental router control settings.
+This simple device plugs into your existing router to provide you with a range of parental router control settings.

 With the device plugged in, you’ll be able to set up easy usage schedules, block and unblock access from certain devices, pause internet connectivity and see exactly what content is being accessed, as well as browsing history.

 #2 - Change your Wi-Fi channel to increase your Wi-Fi speeds and the data transfer rate of your internet media.
 This is ideal if many other people are using similar channels in your area.

 #4 - Quality of Service (QoS).
 This is where you’ll be able to monitor and check all your speeds to ensure that everything is running as fast as possible and in the best settings.

 #5 - Port Forwarding.
 By default, many parental routers will block the vast majority of incoming traffic.
 This means peer-to-peer transfers are limited.
 Port forwarding allows you to allow these connections.